20 kilometres race walk

 The 20 kilometre race walk is an Olympic athletics event that is competed by both men and women.
 The racewalking event is competed as a road race.
 Athletes must always keep in contact with the ground and the supporting leg must remain straight until the raised leg passes it.

 World records

-The men's world record for the 20 km race walk is held by Yusuke Suzuki, who walked 1:16:36 at the Asian Race Walking Championships in his home town of Nomi, Japan.
-Suzuki's new World Record came exactly one week after Yohann Diniz's mark who walked a then record time of 1:17:02 in Arles at the 2015 French championships.
+The men's world record for the 20 km race walk is held by Toshikazu Yamanishi, who walked 1:16:10 at the 2025 Japanese Race Walking Championships in Kobe, Japan.
 The women's world record of 1:23:49 was set by Yang Jiayu of China in 2021.
 Russian Elena Lashmanova, has served a previous ban for doping, currently holds a quicker time of 1:23:39 which is also the European record, but it has never been ratified as a world record.